Isn’t the saying, ‘Dis the season? 😉

 In all seriousness, spending a magical time of the year, the holiday season, at the most magical place on earth is incredible.
 House of Mouse spares no detail when it comes to decor- it’s stunning- and with so many special events and delicious treats at the parks, Christmas at Disney is the best kind of indulgence.

-Every year, there are new treats, shows and events, and plenty of bloggers who cover every detail- just Google ‘Disney World at Christmas’.
-Instead of a step-by-step guide for enjoying the holiday season at WDW, I’m sharing my favourite bits from our two week trip in 2017/2018.
+Every year, there are new treats, shows and events, and plenty of bloggers who cover every detail- Google ‘Disney World at Christmas’ to see what I mean.
+This post isn’t a step-by-step guide for enjoying Disney at the holidays.
+Instead, I’m sharing my favourite bits from our two week trip in 2017/2018.

 I couldn’t have been more excited to spend almost two weeks with my family at Disney last year.
 Instead of flying to Pittsburgh, my mom planned the trip of a lifetime for all of us at Walt Disney World.

 We spent most days at the parks, which meant we had at least 2 days in each park.
-Since we weren’t in a rush to see everything in one day each time we visited a park, the visit felt more relaxed than other Disney trips I’ve taken.
-Of the two days we didn’t go into the parks, we spent one at Disney Springs & relaxing at the hotel, and on the other one, my parents visited resorts while my sister and I went to Target.
+Since we weren’t in a rush to see everything in one day each time we visited a park, our visit felt fairly relaxed.
+Of the two days we didn’t go into the parks, we spent one at Disney Springs / relaxing at the hotel, and on the other one, my parents visited resorts while my sister and I went to Target.
 Ah Target, something I never thought I’d be so excited to go to until I moved abroad.

 We wanted to soak up as much park time as possible, so we opted to stay on property, but at a ‘value’ resort- All Star Sports.
-I’ve stayed at the All Star resorts many times for races, and never had an issue with them.
+I’ve stayed at the All Star resorts many times for races and always have a great experience.

 Generally, the rooms are spacious, and I appreciate the trails that connect all of the resorts- perfect for morning runs and walks.
 They’re designated value because they’re ‘no frills’ in comparison to some of Disney’s more luxe properties, like Animal Kingdom Lodge, the Yacht Club or the Polynesian.
 More families also tend to stay at them because of the convertible room options- our room had two bathrooms, a master bed, kitchen, and huge living room which included a sofa bed and sleeper chair.
-At any rate, highly recommend the value resorts if you want to be on property, but not dole out an insane amount of money (Disney’s expensive enough as it is ;)).
+Value resorts are a great option if you want to be on property, but not dole out an insane amount of money (Disney’s expensive enough as it is ;)).

-One more thing before we get to the parks: If you decide to stay on property during the holidays, bring a few treats from home with you to make the experience more enjoyable.
+One more thing before we get to the parks: If you decide to stay on property during the holidays, bring a few things from home with you to make the experience more enjoyable.

 Think: Favourite holiday treats for the room, wine/beer/drinks you enjoy, holiday lights to decorate with, and Christmas crackers to pop outside.
 Even the simplest touches in the room ensure every part of your stay is magical.
-If you fly to Orlando and can’t bring food/drink with you, Disney has a grocery order service you can utilise.
+If you fly to Orlando and can’t bring food/drink with you, Disney has a grocery order service partnership that delivers to its hotels.

 At the Parks + Hotels